Need a quick and easy summer craft? Try this Watermelon Seed Activity!

 Add the black pom poms to represent the seeds eaten by the crocodile as it is read in the story.

-Keep your items in the book box so your preschooler can reach and use it to retell when they desire to.
+PRO TIP: Keep your items in the book box so your preschooler can reach and use them to retell when they desire to.